Snowflake-Labs/sfquickstarts/site/sfguides/src/secure-crosswalks-for-advertising-measurement/secure-crosswalks-for-advertising-measurement.md

 ### Creating the table

 The table to be shared from the customer to the measurement company will be keyed off of the measurement company's internal identifier, using the secure UDF shared from the measurement company.
-It also should hold only those impressions for campaignsx that this measurement company is measuring.
+It also should hold only those impressions for campaigns that this measurement company is measuring.

 ```sql
 -- create a view of data the measurement company should see